QUICK ANSWER

 Can a broker associate switch to active broker status?

-Yes.
-The broker license is already issued.
-Switching from broker associate to active broker is a DBPR administrative status change, not a re-licensure.
-The licensee must meet active broker requirements such as registering a brokerage entity, qualifying broker registration, or sole proprietor registration.
+Yes, if the broker license remains valid.
+The broker license is already issued, so the licensee does not retake the broker exam merely because they are moving from broker associate operation to active broker operation.
+They must complete DBPR status and registration steps, such as registering a brokerage entity, qualifying broker registration, or sole proprietor registration.

 Is broker associate the same as REALTOR?